Forest City Gallery's artist residency program is currently on pause.

-Forest City Gallery’s annual artist residency invites London-based and regional artists, curators, writers, and/or collectives for a 6-7 week long research & production residency in London, ON.
-Residency participants do not need to finish a project in the allotted time, instead they are asked to present the production/research completed during an artist talk at the conclusion of the residency.
+Previously, FCG's annual artist residency invited London-based and regional artists, curators, writers, and/or collectives for a 6-7 week long research & production residency in London, ON.
+Residency participants did not need to finish a project in the allotted time; instead they were asked to present the production/research completed during an artist talk at the conclusion of the residency.

 Two months of free studio space from the TAP Centre for Creativity.

-Chosen participants will be awarded a stipend of $1000 (CAN).
+Chosen participants were awarded a stipend of $1000 (CAN).

-Accommodation compensation of $1000 (CAN) will be given to out-of-London artists.
+Accommodation compensation of $1000 (CAN) was given to out-of-London artists.

 Monthly City Bus Pass provided.

 Scheduled access to printmaking equipment, ceramic equipment, woodshop, mechanical shop all with a range of basic hand tools and resources.